rkenmi/R-Typo/README.md

 E (Charge) - Shoots charged beams.
 The strength and size of the beam depends on duration of charge.

 RETURN/ENTER - Pauses the game.
 Also used to start the game at the launcher screen.

+# To do
+- More stages

+- More enemies

+- More weapons

+- More everything!